-✓ Is information collected on disability with regards to both pupils and staff?
-Is this information used to improve the provision of services?

-✓ Is pupil achievement monitored by disability?
-Are there trends or patterns in the data that may require additional action?

-Are pupils with disabilities encouraged to participate in school life?
-How is this shown through representation in school events such as class assemblies and the school council?

-$\checkmark$ Is bullying and harassment of pupils and staff with disabilities monitored, and is this information used to make a positive difference?

-✓ Is disability portrayed positively in school books, displays and discussions such as circle time and class assemblies?

-Does the school take part in annual events such as Deaf Awareness Week to raise awareness of disability?

-✓ Is the school environment as accessible as possible to all pupils, staff and visitors?
-Are open evenings and other events which parents or carers attend held in an accessible part of the school?

-Are all parents and carers encouraged to participate in their children's education, e.g. attend parents' evenings, take up parent/family learning courses, attend assemblies?

-✓ Is information available to parents, visitors, pupils and staff in formats which are accessible, if required?
-Is everyone aware of the formats that can be used?

-$\checkmark$ Are procedures for the election of parent governors open to candidates and voters who are disabled?

-Check list for school staff and governors: Gender

-✓ Is information collected on gender with regards to both pupils and staff?
-Is this information used to improve the provision of services?

-✓ Is pupil achievement monitored by gender?
-Are there trends or patterns in the data that may require additional action?

-Are pupils of both sexes encouraged to participate fully in all aspects of school life?
-How is this shown through representation in school events such as class assemblies and the school council?

-Are pupils of both sexes given the same opportunities to participate in physical activity, both in and out of school hours?

-✓ Is sexist bullying and harassment of pupils monitored, and is this information used to make a positive difference?

-Are gender stereotypes actively challenged in both the classroom and the playground?

-Are pupils encouraged to consider career paths/occupations that are not gender stereotyped?

-✓ Is the school environment as accessible and welcoming as possible to visitors of both sexes (e.g. is it accessible to visitors with pushchairs)?
-Are open evenings and other events which parents or carers attend held in an accessible part of the school?

-Are parents of both sexes encouraged to participate in their children's education, e.g. attend parents' evenings, take up parent/family learning courses, attend assemblies?

-✓ Is the governing body representative of the pupils, staff and local community that it serves?
+☑ Is information collected on disability with regards to both pupils and staff?
+Is this information used to improve the provision of services? ☑ Is pupil achievement monitored by disability?
+Are there are trends or patterns in the data that may require additional action?
+Are disabled pupils encouraged to participate in school life?
+How is this shown through representation in school events such as class assemblies and the school council? ☑ Is bullying and harassment of disabled pupils and staff monitored and is this information used to make a difference? ☑ Is disability portrayed positively in school books, displays and discussions such as circle time and class assemblies? ☑ Does the school take part in annual events such as Deaf Awareness week to raise awareness of disability?
+Is the school environment as accessible as possible to pupils, staff and visitors to the school?
+Are open evenings and other events which parents or carers attend held in an accessible part of the school? ☑ Is information available to parents, visitors, pupils and staff in formats which are accessible if required?
+Is everyone aware of this? ✓ Are procedures for the election of parent governors open to candidates and voters who are disabled?

+Check list for school staff and governors: Gender ✓ Is information collected on gender with regards to both pupils and staff?
+Is this information used to improve the provision of services? ✓ Is pupil achievement monitored by gender?
+Are there are trends or patterns in the data that may require additional action?
+Are pupils of both sexes encouraged to participate in school life?
+How is this shown through representation in school events such as class assemblies and the school council? ✓ Is sexist bullying and harassment of pupils monitored and is this information used to make a difference? ✓ Are gender stereotypes actively challenged in both the classroom and the playground? ✓ Are pupils encouraged to consider career paths/occupations that are not gender stereotyped?
+Are parents of both sexes encouraged to participate in their children's education, e.g. attend parents' evenings, take up parent/family learning courses, attend assemblies? ✓ Is the governing body representative of the pupils, staff and local community that it serves?